 Remote work and working from home have been steadily on the rise for years, but it wasn’t until the pandemic hit that many companies were suddenly forced to adopt it.
-Since then, employees everywhere have started getting comfortable working at home, while many businesses have even adopted indefinite or permanent work-from-home options.
+Since then, employees everywhere have started getting comfortable working at home, while many businesses have adopted permanent work-from-home options and hybrid workplaces.
 Employers have learned that their employees don’t need to be in the office to get their work done, and some employees can be even more productive and happier working in their own homes.

 There are many benefits to working from home compared to the office.
-And with the rise of tools like Prezi Video that make connecting online easier, it’s likely that a lot of companies will remain remote after the pandemic subsides.
-Here are 12 reasons why working from home benefits both employees and employers alike.
+And with the rise of online collaboration tools like Prezi Video, it’s a lot easier for employees and companies to continue working remotely.
+Here are 7 reasons why working from home benefits both employees and employers alike.

 Benefits of working from home